basunia/Al-Quran-App/README.md

 # Al-Quran-App
-This simple Quran Application contains few surahs.
+This is a simple Quran Application that contains few surahs.